adnaniazi/tailfindr/README.md

 #### Step 2.
 Installing devtools

-Currently, tailfindr is not listed on CRAN, so you need to install it using `devtools`.
+Currently, tailfindr is not listed on CRAN/Bioconductor, so you need to install it using `devtools`.
 To install `devtools` use the following command:

 ``` r
 install.packages("devtools")